 Why?
 Because it's available in a variety of bright, modern colours.
 See?
 Not only that, but it comes with the famous Lenco badge attached, and that's important if you know your hi-fi history, because Lenco have always been associated with quality gear.
 They're one of those names that some audiophiles get gooey-eyed over, like Garrard or Tannoy.

 But enough about the nice colours.
 What about the serious business of sound?
-How does the Lenco L-85 compare to other budget turntables?
+How does the Lenco L-85 compare to other record players?
 We asked the experts at What Hi-Fi to give us the lowdown.

 What Hi-Fi say...